algorithmiaio/dev-center/_pages/platform/advanced-governance-reporting.md

 ### Cluster admin

 Cluster admins can view all resource consumption data captured within the platform, grouped by organization, account, and algorithm.
+They can also view everything that an organization admin can view, as described below.
 For more details, see the [cluster admin docs](https://training.algorithmia.com/exploring-the-admin-panel/836479).

 ### Organization admin